bothackBerlin/bothack-challenges/README.md

 ## APIs & Datasets with their related challenges
 Each challenge honors the best solution for the mentioned problem with a dedicated prize.

-- Telefonica data challenge
+- Telefónica digital companion challenge
-- Telefonica companion challenge
+- Telefónica mobile lifestyle challenge
-- ING DiBa Data challenge
+- ING DiBa data challenge
-- Ebay Data API challenge
+- Ebay Data challenge

 ## APIs provided by our API partners